thshweta/SpringSecurity/README.md

 Initially, getting into Spring Security was honestly a bit overwhelming — with filters, encoders, CSRF tokens, and custom configurations flying around.
 But with time, practice, and experimentation, things started connecting — and it all began to make much more sense.
 It’s been a **very rewarding experience** to get the basics working myself and gain clarity on what happens behind the scenes.

+Implementing JWT added a whole new layer of understanding — especially around stateless authentication, filters, and secure token handling.

 ---

 ## 📂 Project Structure

 ```
-src
+src/
-└── main
+└── main/
-    └── java
+    └── java/
-        └── com.example.SpringSecurity
+        └── com/example/SpringSecurity/
+            ├── Configurations/
-            ├── Configurations
+            │   ├── JwtFilter.java
             │   └── SecurityConfig.java
-            ├── Controller
+            ├── Controller/
             │   ├── HelloController.java
             │   ├── StudentController.java
             │   └── UserController.java
-            ├── Model
+            ├── Model/
             │   ├── Student.java
             │   ├── UserPrincipal.java
             │   └── Users.java
-            ├── Repository
+            ├── Repository/
             │   └── UserRepo.java
+            ├── Service/
-            ├── Service
+            │   ├── JWTService.java
             │   ├── MyUserDetailService.java
             │   └── UserService.java
             └── SpringSecurityApplication.java

 ```

 ---